kulbhushanchand/kulbhushanchand.github.io-v2/_pages/projects/projects.md

     btn_label: 🔌
 ---

 These are some of the projects I have made.
-These are OpenSource and available on GitHub.
+These are free, open source and available on GitHub.
 Hope you'll find them useful.

 ---
 {% include feature_row id="feature_row1" type="left" %}